-The following observations can be understand from Table 1.
+The following observations can be made from Table 1.

-1. The primal linear representable set $\varTheta_P$ is equal to $[-2.5,2]$.
+1. The primal linear representable set $\varTheta_P$ is equivalent to $[-2.5,2]$.
 It contains three open invariancy intervals $(-2.5,-2),(-2,-1),(1,2)$ and four transition points $-2.5,-2,1,2$.
-The dual linear representable set $\varTheta_D$ is equal to $(-\infty,+\infty)$.
+The dual linear representable set, $\varTheta_D$, is equal to $(-\infty,+\infty)$.
 It contains four open invariancy intervals $(-\infty,-1),(-1,0),(0,1),(1,+\infty)$ and three transition points $-1,0,1$.
-For each invariancy interval, the trajectory of the optimal solution is an edge of the polyhedral that connects two adjacent vertices.
-And for each transition point, the corresponding optimal solution is a vertex of the polyhedral.
+For each invariancy interval, the trajectory of the optimal solution is an edge of the polyhedron connecting two adjacent vertices.
+For each transition point, the corresponding optimal solution is the vertex of the polyhedron.

 2. All invariancy sets are linearity.
-They are either open invariancy intervals or endpoints of invariancy intervals, in which the endpoints are transition points.
-The image of the set-valued mapping is an open interval if and only if the primage is a transition point, and the image is a transition point if and only if the primage is an open interval.
+These are either open invariancy intervals or endpoints of invariancy intervals, in which the endpoints are transition points.
+The image of the set-valued mapping is a closed interval if and only if the primage is a transition point, and it is a transition point if and only if the primage is an open interval.

-3. The intersection of the images of the set-valued mapping at any two transition points is either empty or a transition point associated with its dual representable set, whereas the intersection of the images of the set-valued mapping at any two open invariancy intervals is either a point or empty.
+3. The intersection of the images of set-valued mapping at any two transition points is either empty or a transition point associated with its dual representable set.